 Carton Recycling Investment Programme

-Often deemed hard to recycle, beverage cartons are the focus of this short pilot Circular Action Programme for Tetra Pak in Vietnam which aims to recycle 3000 tonnes of cartons recovered from the environment by around 200 informal waste collectors.
+Often deemed hard to recycle, beverage cartons were the focus of this short pilot Circular Action Programme for Tetra Pak in Vietnam which aimed to recycle 3000 tonnes of cartons recovered from the environment involving around 200 informal waste collectors.

 Funders